md-redwan-hossain/SharpPersistence/README.md

 # SharpPersistence

-A robust, extensible, and thoroughly tested .NET library for working with relational database systems.
+SharpPersistence is a robust, extensible, and thoroughly tested .NET library for working with relational database systems.

 ## Features